 Late last week I was in a cab filled to the brim with camera equipment, samples and props; all balanced precariously on my lap.
 It was one of those new and insanely silent electric black cabs (a mute vehicle coupled with the stereotypical disposition of a London cabbie is perhaps equivalent to tequila and gasoline, AND Miley Cyrus in the room: yes/no?) with a sunroof.
 I noticed through the glass ceiling that the leaves had started to turn yellow on De Beauvoir’s Southgate Road, and made a mental note to go see the leaves, Shini—and stop referring yourself in the third person.
 A week and a half later, my cab back from London City airport took the same route home and I realised that the leaves were a distant, unseen soggy memory.

-‘Tree eczema…?’ was my contribution to a copywriter friend who was frisking the room for a better word for Autumn recently.
+‘Tree eczema…?’ was my smart-ass contribution to a copywriter friend who was frisking the room for a better word for Autumn recently.
 (A hell of a writer I’d have made, dad, had I followed your suggestions of a more ‘reputable’ career path.)
 Change was happening whether I wanted or not; adamant, selfish, aggressive-at-times, change.
 The leaves turned, various social media platform algorithms shifted, and the notion of beauty morphed – almost overnight.
-Do I need Kim K lip fillers?
+Do I need Kourtney K lip fillers?
+Am I spelling her name correctly?
 Of course, I hadn’t aged one bit in the past decade!(?).

-For ten years I zealously worked on keeping a story on a blog, whether it meant practising (or inventing) muscles in editing, styling, production, photography, web-design, or DIY*.
+For ten years I zealously worked on keeping up a story – my story -on a blog, whether it meant practising (or inventing) muscles in editing, styling, production, photography, web-design, or DIY*.
 All hats which, each gratefully led to micro-careers that supplied enough grit to help face any challenge that I—and by extension, my team—encounter today.
 However, despite hitting certain milestones and experiencing reasonable growth pains, I was only squirming from a larva to a pupa this past decade.

 It was much like a 12-year-old becoming a 17-year-old, REALLY.
 I simply developed a set of chesticles—not big ones in my case anyway.